digby-j/Shopping-Cart/README.md

 - Add or delete products from the cart
 - Restocking Functionality.

+Thanks for your Interest! 😎
-You can also check out my other projects and about me [here](https://github.com/digby-j) or my Portfolio Website - also with on GitHub Pages [here](https://digby-j.github.io/)
+- You can also check out my other projects and about me [here](https://github.com/digby-j)
+- or my Portfolio Website - also with on GitHub Pages [here](https://digby-j.github.io/)

 ## Installation